 - Short shorts, running shorts.
-Shorts must be walking shorts length (extend to fingertip length). - If leggings, yoga, or track pants are worn, a shirt must extend to finger tip length. - Halter, low cut tank tops (boys or girls), tank tops with spaghetti straps, crop tops, strapless, tube tops, or bare midriffs - Pajama bottoms - T-shirts or tops with inappropriate sayings (drugs, alcohol, tobacco, suggestive) - Makeup - Nail polish or other nail coloring or adornments or fake fingernails. - Unsafe or overly conspicuous jewelry or other accessories which would be costly to replace - Sandals or other shoes not part of the uniform code
+Shorts must be walking shorts length (extend to fingertip length- a minimum inseam of 5"). - If leggings, yoga, or track pants are worn, a shirt must extend to fingertip length. - Halter, low cut tank tops (boys or girls), tank tops with spaghetti straps, crop tops, strapless, tube tops, or bare midriffs - Pajama bottoms - T-shirts or tops with inappropriate sayings (drugs, alcohol, tobacco, suggestive) - Makeup - Nail polish or other nail coloring or adornments or fake fingernails. - Unsafe or overly conspicuous jewelry or other accessories which would be costly to replace - Sandals or other shoes not part of the uniform code